Collecting for the Winterthur Library

 The Winterthur Library is a center for advanced research in America’s artistic, material culture, and social history from the 17th into the mid-20th century.

-The library collects imprints, trade catalogs, periodicals, auction catalogs, manuscripts, prints, original works of art on paper, pieces of ephemera, unpublished monographs, photographs, microforms, and multimedia resources.
+The library collects printed books, trade catalogs, periodicals, auction catalogs, manuscripts, prints, original works of art on paper, printed and manuscript ephemera, unpublished monographs, photographs, microforms, and multimedia resources.

-We welcome hearing from anyone who would like to assist in developing the holdings of the library.
-You may contact us at email@example.com.
+Anyone who would like to assist in developing the holdings of the library may contact us at firstname.lastname@example.org, 302-888-4681, or if mailing, at Winterthur Library, 5105 Kennett Pike, Winterthur, DE 19735.